OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles.md

 The roles can be assigned to the following contexts according to the tasks:

-## System wide roles {: #system}
+## Organisation wide roles {: #org}

-System roles include system-wide authorizations (for the entire OpenOlat instance).
-The system roles are assigned in the user administration.
+Organisation roles include organisation-wide authorizations (as definied for the OpenOlat instance).
+The organisation roles are assigned in the user administration.

 ![roles_rights_system_roles_v1_de.png](assets/roles_rights_system_roles_v1_de.png)